QATester35D/bible-manna/README.md

 Project: To utilize various Bible API's to retrieve a variety of Bible verses and by specific translations or bringing back the verse(s) for ALL the translations for comparison.
 I use this in many ways and in particular for my own Bible studying.

-The main file written for bringing back verse(s) is this one using the python package called Meaningless which is only used in this script. bibleMannaVerses.py - I wrote a couple of classes and methods to bring back combinations of:
+The main file written for bringing back verse(s) is this one using the python package called Meaningless which is only used in this script.
+Note: the reference "Meaningless" they used, is based on Ecclesiastes 1 - "Everything Is Meaningless" - 1 The words of the Teacher, son of David, king in Jerusalem:

+bibleMannaVerses.py - I wrote a couple of classes and methods to bring back combinations of:
 - get a single verse
 - get multiple verses